SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 This makes it a quick crime for someone to "smash and grab" the items in your car.

-This happens frequently as so many tourists leave their luggage in their cars.
+This happens frequently as so many tourists leave luggage in their cars.
 I hear stories all the time of people leaving everything they own in the car and then heading off to visit local attractions.
 You should never leave anything in your car unless it's an emergency.

 You will also see signs EVERYWHERE that tell people not to leave anything in their cars.